 The metros are clean, the buildings are clean, the streets are clean–so much so that the city can sometimes feel almost sterile!

-For some travelers, this is an enormous advantage, and to some, it’s a bit of a surreal experience–but if you’re looking for somewhere that is incredibly orderly, where the rules are many and everyone follows them to the letter, you’ll find it in Vienna.
+For some travelers, this is an enormous advantage, and to some, it’s a bit of a surreal experience–but if you’re looking for somewhere that is incredibly orderly, where the rules are many and everyone follows them to the letter, you’ll find it by staying in Vienna.

 Choose Budapest and Vienna for…